 1-3 hours.
-Supervised experience in the discipline including internships and practica required for professional programs.
-This advanced experience must have an on-site supervisor and/or a departmental instructor overseeing, designing, and evaluating the content of the course.
+This is a supervised experience in the discipline, including internships and practica required for professional programs.
+This advanced experience must have an on-site supervisor and/or a departmental instructor overseeing, designing and evaluating the content of the course.